 321 Commonwealth was not listed in the 1903 Blue Book.

-By the 1903-1904 winter season, 321 Commonwealth was the home of Mrs. Zerviah (Brown) Dane, the widow of boot and shoe manufacturer Francis Dane.
-She previously he had lived at 532 Massachusetts Avenue.
-She was the assessed owner of 321 Commonwealth from 1930 through 1909 and is shown as the owner on the 1908 Bromley map.
+On November 29, 1902, 321 Commonwealth was purchased from William Beals, conservator of the property of Elizabeth B. Kendall, by Zerviah (Brown) Dane, the widow of boot and shoe manufacturer Francis Dane.
+She previously had lived at 532 Massachusetts Avenue.

 Her nephew, Edward Lester Potter, lived with her.
 He was chief clerk of the US Sub-Treasury in Boston.